 PHAs are governed by a board of officials that are generally called "commissioners."
-Although some PHAs may use a different title for their officials, this document will hitherto refer to the "board of Copyright 2022 Nan McKay & Associates ACOP 04/2023 commissioners" or the "board" when discussing the board of governing officials.
+Although some PHAs may use a different title for their officials, this document will hitherto refer to the "board of © Copyright 2022 Nan McKay & Associates Unlimited copies may be made for internal use commissioners" or the "board" when discussing the board of governing officials.